 Contrary to what you may have heard, a closing date is not always set in stone.
 There is usually some wiggle room and even more than that for extreme or extraordinary circumstances.

-Need To Change Your Real Estate Closing Date In Los Angeles?
+Need To Change Your Real Estate Closing Date In Riverside?
 Here’s How To Do It

 At a minimum, most agreements incorporate contingencies for the buyer depositing a down payment in an escrow account, the buyer getting financing, the lender getting a sufficient appraisal value, and a clean inspection that doesn’t turn up undisclosed defects.
 There may be much more besides these, but these are the major contingencies that can impact the closing date.